 The pricing structure for Advanced Trade is scaled, so that fees decline the more you trade.
 What you pay depends on your total dollar trading volume over the prior 30 days.
 Coinbase also uses a maker-taker pricing model, so if you’re adding liquidity to the market (a maker) or taking liquidity (a taker), you’ll be charged a different fee.

 For example, if you trade less than $10,000 in the prior 30 days, you’ll pay 0.6 percent as a taker or 0.4 percent as a maker.
 Trade between $10,000 and $50,000 over the same time period and takers pay 0.4 percent, while makers pay 0.25 percent.
 A monthly trading volume between $50,000 and $100,000 would give takers a fee of 0.25 percent and makers 0.15 percent.
 The fees ultimately decline even further, but you’ll have to trade staggering amounts of cryptocurrency for it to make any difference.

-Coinbase has an enviable selection of cryptocurrencies that you can trade – more than 240 at last count – and that should prove wide enough for all but the most hardcore crypto trader.
+Coinbase has an enviable selection of cryptocurrencies that you can trade – well over 200 at last count – and that should prove wide enough for all but the most hardcore crypto trader.
 You’ll get the most popular cryptocurrencies, including Bitcoin, Ethereum, Cardano, Solana, XRP and dozens more that are up and coming.
 So you’re probably going to find what you’re looking for here.